balle/balu-wiki/hacking/wireshark.rst

   tcp.analysis.window_full

 * Out-of-Orders indicate packet loss on the remote side
-* TCP retransmission occurs when you have packet loss on the local end
+* TCP retransmission occurs when the server retransmits a packet
+* TCP Dup ACK occurs when the client retransmits a packet

 Wifi
 ====